zamomfg/suspicious_sentinel/README.md

 - Change to a Sentinel workspace
 - Create some KQL queries
 - Fix a Go program for logging and create a linux service for it
+- Fix a pipeline for deployment
+- Move DCR to separate file, and try to make it less anoying to work with